RolandM99/Dex-GMX/README.md

 # 📖 NG GMX BOT <a name="about-project"></a>

-**NG GMX BOT** is a fully-proposed telegram bot that facilitate trading on the GMX platform.
+**GMX BOT** is a fully-proposed telegram bot that facilitates trading on the GMX platform.

 ## 🛠 Built With <a name="built-with"></a>